nameless-and-blameless/TAG/README.md

 > [!NOTE]
-> You can find an easier to navigate [wiki](/wiki) here (it's also easier to censor it with National Security Letters easier too).
+> You can find an easier to navigate [wiki](https://github.com/TAGIsNoGame/TAG/wiki) here (it's also easier to censor it with National Security Letters easier too - [click here](/wiki) if inaccessible).

 # TAG: The American Genocide
 The American Genocide is an ongoing series of atrocities that began in 2018 against specific individuals, that for a time was targeted towards Christians and now seems to be targeting anyone living in the southeast United States.
 It was referred to as "The Game" and has its origins in a complex web of corporate interests, government collusion, and covert operations.